Graph Partitioning and Sparse Matrix Ordering using Reinforcement Learning and Graph Neural Networks: Finding a Minimal Edge Separator

 This section discusses experiments with the proposed DRL partitioning algorithm.
 We consider two types of graphs: triangulations and graphs from a variety of different applications, all from spatial discretizations.
 For the first class, training is performed on a set of Delaunay triangulations and the resulting algorithm is tested on other triangulations, constructed using finite element modeling.
 In the second case, we train on graphs from 2D and 3D discretizations from a matrix collection commonly used as benchmark.

 \paragraph{Delaunay Triangulations}

-The graphs in this test correspond to planar Delaunay triangulations from points randomly generated in the $[0, 1]^2$ unit square.
+The graphs in this test correspond to planar Delaunay triangulations from points randomly generated in the unit square, see for example Figure \ref{fig:delaunay_partition}.
 The training dataset contains roughly $N^{\text{train}}$ graphs with $n^{\text{train}} \in [n^{\text{train}}_{\text{min}}, n^{\text{train}}_{\text{max}}]$ nodes.
 This set is constructed as follows.
-A random Delaunay graph with $n^{\text{train}}$ (sampled uniformly from $n^{\text{train}}_{\text{min}}, n^{\text{train}}_{\text{max}}]$) nodes is generated and added to the dataset.
+A random Delaunay graph with $n^{\text{train}}$ (sampled uniformly from $[n^{\text{train}}_{\text{min}}, n^{\text{train}}_{\text{max}}]$) nodes is generated and added to the dataset.
 Then this last graph is coarsened, and the coarsened graph is added to the dataset.
 As long as the coarser graph has more than $n^{\text{train}}_{\text{min}}$ nodes, this is repeated by coarsening the coarser graph again and adding the coarser version to the dataset as well.
-These operations are repeated untile the dataset has $N_{\text{train}}$ elements.
+These operations are repeated until the dataset has $N^{\text{train}}$ elements.
 The graphs in the test set are simply randomly generated Delaunay triangulations, without the coarsenings.
-The parameter $n^{\text{train}}_{\text{min}}$ is also used to stop the recursive coarsening during the evaluation phase, see \cref{line:metis_coarse} in \cref{alg:edge_separator}.
+The parameter $n^{\text{train}}_{\text{min}}$ is also used to stop the recursive coarsening during the evaluation phase, see Line \ref{line:metis_coarse} in Algorithm \ref{alg:edge_separator}.

-We consider three different tests, with different parameters as detailed in \cref{tab:train_test_edge_params}.
+We consider four different tests, with different parameters as detailed in Table \ref{tab:train_test_edge_params}.

-\Cref{fig:edge_training_Delaunay_episode_rewards} shows the cumulative rewards for episodes on each of the graphs in the training dataset. \Cref{fig:edge_training_Delaunay_rewards} compares the cut sizes on the training graphs for the proposed method, METIS and Scotch.
+Figure \ref{fig:edge_training_Delaunay_episode_rewards} shows the cumulative rewards for episodes on each of the graphs in the training dataset.
+Figure \ref{fig:edge_training_Delaunay_rewards} compares the cut sizes on the training graphs for the proposed method, METIS and SCOTCH.
 This also illustrates that for planar problems on a square domain, as expected, the cut size scales as $\sqrt{n}$.

-Figure \cref{fig:Delaunay_nc_c_balance} compares the normalized cut, the cut and the balance on the Delaunay testing dataset obtained by our model, METIS and Scotch.
-The balance is measured by $\max\{\text{vol}(A)/\text{vol}(B),\text{vol}(B)/\text{vol}(A)\}$.
-We see that, in every range of nodes, the normalized cut is very close to the one produced by METIS and Scotch.
-Moreover, the partitions are very balanced.
-The edge cut results slightly higher for graphs having from $15,\!000$ to $20,\!000$ nodes.
+Figure \ref{fig:Delaunay_nc_c_balance} compares the normalized cut, the cut and the balance on the Delaunay testing dataset obtained by our model, METIS and SCOTCH.
+The balance is measured by $\max\left\{\frac{\text{vol}(A)}{\text{vol}(B)},\frac{\text{vol}(B)}{\text{vol}(A)}\right\}$.
+We see that, in every range of nodes, the normalized cut is very close to the one produced by METIS and SCOTCH and the partitions are balanced as well.
+The edge cut results are slightly higher for graphs having from $60,\!000$ to $90,\!000$ nodes.